w3c/webappsec-permissions-policy/features.md

 ## Deprecated Features

-These features that were added to a browser and are still listed in the browsers source code, but have since been deprecated or replaced with a different feature name.
+These features were added to a browser and are still listed in the browsers source code, but have since been deprecated or replaced with a different feature name.